christophermayfield/100-days-of-code/r1-log.md

 ## R1D6 Wednesday January 10th 2018

 Today, I am trying to write some of the freeCodeCamp's beginning algorithm challeneges.
 In addition, I am working on the portfolio project.

+## R1D7 Thursday January 10th 2018

+Almost to the end of the week!
+Today I am going to work on a an algorithm or 2, Write some code on FCC.
+Read the big-0 notation chapter in cracking the code interview, and apply for a few jobs.